 It’s no exaggeration to say that the NFT market has exploded in 2021.
 As the year began, NFTs had generated a little over $162m, while as of November, sales have reached an incredible $11bn.

 One of the reasons NFTs gained a lot of mainstream attention this year is that some of the most famous internet memes were sold as NFTs — with a few earning their owners a small fortune in the process.

-In this post, we take a look at 10 classic NFT memes that made their owners a lot of money.
+In this post, we take a look at 10 classic NFT memes that made their owners a lot of money by selling these NFTs.

 Photographer Laney Griner took a photo of her 11-month-old son Sammy by the beach back in August 2007.
 She uploaded it to Flickr and the image of the fist-pumping toddler with an adorable expression of triumph became internet-famous as Success Kid.

 In April, she sold the NFT meme for 15 ETH, worth $35,204.40.

 Chris Crocker (now Cara Cunningham), uploaded “Leave Britney Alone,” to YouTube in 2007 — gaining 2m views in 24 hours.
 It continued to generate views until it eventually gained mainstream attention: the first viral video to do so.